JustinHorn/joyofcode/features.md

 until 12:00!:

+- be able to unlike projects!

+- add be able to comment projects!

+## later

-add be able to comment projects! be able to like projects! be able to look up personal projects!
+be able to look up personal projects!

+## everyday

 make a picture of project everyday